Albert Lee Ueltschi: Life and career

 Al Ueltschi was born and raised in Franklin County, Kentucky.
 He was the youngest of seven children of Robert and Lena Ueltschi.
-At age 16, Ueltschi opened a hamburger stand named "Little Hawk" across from a White Castle near his high school in Frankfort, Kentucky to pay for flying lessons.
+For the first four years of schooling he attended a one-room school in Choateville, Kentucky until the family moved to Frankfort, Kentucky.
+Inspired by the new White Castle in town, at age 16 he opened a hamburger stand named "Little Hawk" across town from the chain restaurant and near his high school to pay for flying lessons.
 His first airplane, purchased using profits earned from Little Hawk, was a Waco 10.
 Ueltschi attended the University of Kentucky for a year but dropped out and instead started a barnstorming career, eventually teaching student pilots at the Queen City Flying Service in Cincinnati.
 On one occasion, he survived falling out of his airplane while on an instruction flight, parachuting into a briar patch while his student landed safely on his own.

 He began his career with Pan Am in 1941 as Juan Trippe's private pilot, retiring in 1968 at the age of 50.
 While employed with Pan Am, Ueltschi married his wife Eileen in June 1944.

 He founded FlightSafety International in 1951, the world's foremost aviation training organization, after noticing that corporate pilots did not receive the same rigorous training as airline pilots had.
 His first endorsement came from Trippe, who was President of Pan Am at the time.
 Ueltschi stepped down as President of FlightSafety in 2003, yet remained Chairman.
 The motto he started with still remains with FlightSafety today: "The best safety device in any aircraft is a well-trained crew."
 Berkshire Hathaway acquired FlightSafety in late 1996.

 He spent his winters in Vero Beach, Florida, but worked daily in the warmer months at FlightSafety's headquarters at the Marine Air Terminal at LaGuardia Airport in Flushing, Queens, New York.